Deformation of rational singularities and Hodge structure

 together with the commutative diagram

 using the duality isomorphism for $\rho$ (or rather $p$) and also the Grauert-Riemenschneider vanishing theorem.
 The right vertical morphism is surjective by the above argument using (1.2.4).
 Hence so is the middle vertical morphism by Nakayama's lemma, if we replace $X$ with a sufficiently small open neighborhood of $Y$.
 Proposition~(1.2) then follows. \msn {\bf Remarks~1.2.} (i) Proposition~(1.2) was inspired by \cite[Theorem~5.1]{Sch}, and was originally proved by assuming $X\setminus Y$ smooth.
-It turns out that the last hypothesis is unnecessary, and moreover the assertion in the algebraic case is already known, see \cite[Theorem 2]{E1}.
-The above proof is noted for the convenience of the reader. \ms (ii) If we assume $X\setminus Y$ smooth, then Proposition~(1.2) in the algebraic case is a special case of \cite[Theorem~5.1]{Sch} where the assumption that $Y$ has only rational singularities is replaced by that $Y$ has only Du Bois singularities.
-(It is well-known that rational singularities are Du Bois, see for instance \cite[Theorem S]{Kov} or \cite[Theorem 5.4]{mhc}.) \ms (iii) The isomorphism of (1.2.1) {\it depends\1} on the choice of $f$ (with $Y$ fixed), although the subsheaf $f\om_X\subset\om_X$ is independent of it.
-Indeed, we have the canonical short exact sequence
+It turns out that the last hypothesis is unnecessary, and moreover the assertion in the algebraic case is already known, see \cite[Theorem~2]{E1}, where the proof is almost the same as above, and the above proof is noted simply for the convenience of the reader.
+A similar argument can be found also in \cite{Stv}. \ms (ii) If we assume $X\setminus Y$ smooth, then Proposition~(1.2) in the algebraic case is a special case of \cite[Theorem~5.1]{Sch} where the assumption that $Y$ has only rational singularities is replaced by that $Y$ has only Du~Bois singularities.
+(Recall that rational singularities are Du~Bois, see Remark~3 in the introduction.)
+It seems, however, very difficult to prove the above theorem of Schwede in an analytic setting because of the difference between rational and Du~Bois singularities. \ms (iii) The isomorphism of (1.2.1) {\it depends\1} on the choice of $f$ (with $Y$ fixed), although the subsheaf $f\om_X\subset\om_X$ is independent of it.
+(Here the division by ${\rm d}f$ is used.
+Note that ${\rm d}f$ trivializes the conormal sheaf of $Y\subset X$.)
+We have also the canonical short exact sequence

 where the last surjection is given by residue (at least at smooth points of $Y$.)
 This is the dual of the short exact sequence $0\to\OO_X(-Y)\to\OO_X\to\OO_Y\to 0$ (compare with (1.2.3)). \msn {\bf 1.3.~Simultaneous resolution.} Let $(Y,0)$ be a germ of an isolated surface singularity.
 Let